ChimiDEV/microHome/README.md

-# microHome
+# µHome - A Home Managing and Automation Service
-Microservice Based Home Managing and Automation Tool
+Microservice Based Home Managing and Automation Service